Pinguicula: Distribution

-The great majority of individual Pinguicula species have a very limited distribution.
-The two butterwort species with the widest distribution - P. alpina and P. vulgaris - are found throughout much of Europe and North America.
+The great majority of individual Pinguicula species have a very limited distribution, often restricted to few canyons or mountain cliffs.
+The two butterwort species with the widest distribution - P. alpina and P. vulgaris - are found throughout much of Europe and North America and in some regions in Asia.
 Other species found in North America include P. caerulea, P. ionantha, P. lutea, P. macroceras, P. planifolia, P. primuliflora, P. pumila, and P. villosa.

 Habitat

 P. macroceras ssp. nortensis growing on a wet rock wall in northern California.